"The library is a growing organism"

 Kristin Pekoll, Assistant Director, Office for Intellectual Freedom, American Library Association, Chicago, IL

-Kristin Whitehair, Director of Library Services, Saint Luke's Hospital of Kansas City, KS
+Kristin Whitehair, Director of Library Services, Saint Luke's Hospital of Kansas City, MO

 Assistance and Consultation